 Understanding Transaction Monitoring in Financial Institutions

-Transaction monitoring involves analysing the transaction patterns of customers to evaluate their financial profiles, investigating any unusual activities, and setting thresholds.
-KYT (Know Your Transaction) Verification is vital for FIs to identify and manage risks associated with customer behaviour and their counterparties.
+Transaction monitoring involves analyzing the transaction patterns of customers to evaluate their financial profiles, investigating any unusual activities, and setting thresholds.
+KYT (Know Your Transaction) Verification is vital for FIs to identify and manage risks associated with customer behavior and their counterparties.
 It allows institutions to detect unusual transactions and take appropriate actions, such as conducting further investigations or reporting suspicious activity to regulatory authorities.

 FIs are responsible for driving innovation and should consider providers offering robust transaction monitoring solutions to support their forward-thinking strategies.
 Regulatory bodies such as the UK’s Financial Conduct Authority and US regulators encourage technological innovation in AML controls.
 Leveraging entity resolution and network analytics is crucial for a successful risk-based approach at the group level.

 By utilising entity resolution and network generation technology, financial institutions can identify risks, establish contextual information about unusual activities to enhance Suspicious Activity Reports (SARs) and mitigate risks more precisely.
 These technologies also enable investigators to analyze unusual transaction patterns more quickly, resulting in significant cost savings by reducing the time spent on each investigation.